In recognition of America’s 250th birthday, we present the inaugural Folk Art Fair at Living History Farms.

 Tangen Home—Norwegian baking demonstrations

 ADD A CLASS!
 Sign up for an introduction to blacksmithing, broom making, letterpress printing, knitting, or Norwegian baking.
-Schedule and registration links to come.
+Details

 Advance registration and payment required for classes; class size is limited.